etan18/Obsidian-Notes/Probability/entropy.md

+#eecs126

 **Entropy** is the expected amount of surprise that some discrete random variable will provide.
-Within information theory, the more surprising an outcome is, the more information is gained.
+Within [[information theory]], the more surprising an outcome is, the more information is gained.
 How surprising a specific outcome $x$ is is defined by the function

 $$ h(x) = \log \frac{1}{\Pr[X=x]} $$